bomblik/Phlipple_PSP/README.md

 #Phlipple for Sony Playstation Portable

-This is a Sony Playstation Portable port of Phlipple game.
+This is a Sony Playstation Portable port of Phlipple game, designed by Remigiusz Dybka.

 https://sourceforge.net/projects/phlipple